Azure/azure-arch-enterprise-bi-and-reporting/User Guides/15-Monitor and Troubleshoot Data Pipelines.md

 The Administration UI is the best way to get a status of the overall system and its components.
 When you need more in-depth troubleshooting of the pipelines, it's best to work directly in the Azure portal.

-To peform any troubleshooting you first you need to find your data factory name.
+To perform any troubleshooting you first you need to find your data factory name.
 The name can found on the Administration UI dashboard in the Azure data factory element.
 The name should be of the format `Dev-LoadEDW-<GUID>`.
 Otherwise, you can find the name by directly inspecting the resources under the resource group of this deployment.
 There should only be one data factory for this deployment.

 #### Monitor & Manage : View pipeline statuses

-The best way to view pipeline execution logs is through the Azure portal's *Mintor & Manage* dashboard of the data factory.
+The best way to view pipeline execution logs is through the Azure portal's *Monitor & Manage* dashboard of the data factory.

 1. Login to the [Azure portal](https://portal.azure.com)
 2. Search for the data factory by name.